vyos/vyos-documentation/docs/configuration/interfaces/wireguard.rst

 .. opcmd:: generate wireguard default-keypair

-   It generates the keypair, that is its public and private part and stores it within VyOS.
+   It generates the keypair, which includes the public and private parts, and stores it within VyOS.
 It will be used per default on any configured WireGuard interface, even if multiple interfaces are being configured.

 .. opcmd:: show wireguard keypairs pubkey default